duhaime/douglasduhaime.com/_posts/2017-11-19-visualizing-tsne-maps-with-three-js.md

 {% endhighlight %}

-Now that the vertices are in place, we can add some faces to the object.
-Each face will be a triangle, as triangles are primitives in the WebGL world.
-We'll use two triangles to create our rectangular image.
-The first will triangulate the lower-left, lower-right, and upper-right vertices of the image, and the second will triangulate the lower-left, upper-right, and upper-left vertices of the image:
+Now that the vertices are in place, we need to add some faces to the geometry.
+The code below will model an image as two triangle faces, as triangles are performant primitives in the WebGL world.
+The first triangle will combine the lower-left, lower-right, and upper-right vertices of the image, and the second will triangulate the lower-left, upper-right, and upper-left vertices of the image:

 {% highlight javascript %}